 The Mitsui Chemicals Group combines the functions in design, analysis, and other areas it has bolstered and acquired through M&A with the technologies and insights it has cultivated as a materials manufacturer to promote solutions, working with external partners along the way.
 One good example of this type of initiative is our recent launch of the supply of mass-produced E-Axle parts for next-generation EV drive systems.
 An E-Axle is a system integrating the motor, inverter, reduction gears, and other components of an EV's drive system into a single unit.
+E-Axle demand is expected selected for use by an automotive manufacturer.
+Recognizing the social challenges surrounding the mobility industry as it moves into the future, we will leverage the Mitsui Chemicals Group's technological edge and supply capabilities to propose solutions and seize new business opportunities.

-E-Axle demand is expected to rise proportionally with the growing prevalence of EVs in the market.
+to rise proportionally with the growing prevalence of EVs in the market.
 When customers handle design, prototyping, analysis, and assessment, the total development time has traditionally been between three and five years.
 We have successfully shortened that process to just one year by handling all stages of the process concurrently within the Group.
-The Mitsui Chemicals Group's POLYMETACTM (metal and resin integrated molding technology) also helps make E-Axle components smaller and simpler in shape, shorten production processes, and cut costs.
+The Mitsui Chemicals Group's POLYMETAC[TM] (metal and resin integrated molding technology) also helps make E-Axle components smaller and simpler in shape, shorten production processes, and cut costs.